RobWar-code/code-libraries/README.md

 The svgObject is an array of objects which contains the reference handles of the file data with the graphical data for the drawing as an array of objects.

-The shoppingList is the name of the json file that contains the list of files to be parsed.
+The fileList is the name of the json file that contains the list of files to be parsed.

 pathToFiles is the path of the files within the public directory. ie: "/static/svg/"